What is the Stored Communications Act?

 Common Real-World SCA Violations

-Despite its age, the SCA regularly surfaces in cutting-edge disputes.
+Despite its age, the SCA regularly surfaces in modern disputes.
 The following scenarios represent the most common contexts in which SCA claims arise today:

-• Employer Access to Employee Communications Employers who access workers’ personal email accounts, private messages, or cloud storage without explicit authorization frequently run afoul of the SCA — even when those communications occurred on company devices.
-Courts have consistently held that a company’s ownership of a device does not automatically confer the right to access personal accounts accessed through it.
+• Employer Access to Employee Communications Employers who access workers' personal email accounts, private messages, or cloud storage without explicit authorization frequently run afoul of the SCA.
+Courts have consistently held that a company's ownership of a device does not automatically confer the right to access personal accounts accessed through it.

-• Data Broker and Third-Party Disclosures When service providers share the contents of stored communications with data brokers, advertisers, or analytics firms without proper user consent, they may be violating the SCA’s disclosure provisions.
-This has become increasingly relevant as platform ecosystems grow more intertwined.
+• Data Broker and Third-Party Disclosures When service providers share the contents of stored communications with data brokers or analytics firms without proper user consent, they may be violating the SCA's disclosure provisions.

-• Government Overreach Without Proper Legal Process Law enforcement agencies must follow strict procedures — typically obtaining a warrant supported by probable cause — before compelling a provider to disclose the contents of stored communications.
+• Government Overreach Without Proper Legal Process Law enforcement agencies must follow strict procedures before compelling a provider to disclose the contents of stored communications.
 Accessing stored data through improper subpoenas or informal pressure on providers can constitute an SCA violation.

-• Domestic and Intimate Partner Surveillance Installing spyware, accessing an ex-partner’s email account, or using shared account credentials to monitor communications without consent are actionable under the SCA.
+• Domestic and Intimate Partner Surveillance Installing spyware or accessing an ex-partner's email account without consent are actionable under the SCA.
 Courts have awarded significant damages in these cases.

 The SCA and Corporate Data Practices

-The SCA intersects in complex ways with modern data practices.
-Companies that aggregate communications data, build user profiles from message metadata, or share communication contents through API integrations face genuine SCA exposure — particularly when their terms of service fail to clearly authorize such uses.
+Companies that aggregate communications data or share communication contents through API integrations face genuine SCA exposure, particularly when their terms of service fail to clearly authorize such uses.

 Why Choose The Lyon Firm for Your SCA Case?